Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

-In the high-dimensional setting, because the sample covariance matrix is inconsistent, the conventional tests may not apply.
-New methods for testing high-dimensional covariance matrices have been developed.
-The existing tests were first proposed under the multivariate normal distribution, then have been modified to fit more generally distributed data. \begin{itemize} \item Multivariate normally distributed data.
-When $p/n\rightarrow y\in(0, \infty)$, \cite{LedoitW02} show that John's test for \eqref{test:sphericity} is still consistent and propose a modified Nagao's test for~\eqref{test:identity}. \cite{Srivastava05} introduces a new test for \eqref{test:sphericity} under a more general condition that $n=O(p^{\delta})$ for some $\delta\in(0, 1]$. \cite{Birke05} show that the asymptotic null distributions of John's and the modified Nagao's test statistics in \cite{LedoitW02} are still valid when $p/n\rightarrow\infty$.
-Relaxing the normality assumption but still assuming the kurtosis equals $3$, \cite{BaiJ09} develop a corrected likelihood ratio test for~\eqref{test:identity} when $p/n\rightarrow y\in(0, 1)$. {For testing \eqref{test:sphericity}, \cite{JiangYAos13} derive the asymptotic distribution of the likelihood ratio test statistic under the multivariate normal distribution with $p/n\rightarrow y\in(0, 1]$}. \item More generally distributed data. \cite{ChenZ10} generalize the results in \cite{LedoitW02} without assuming normality nor an explicit relationship between $p$ and $n$.
-By relaxing the kurtosis assumption, \cite{WCY13} extend the corrected likelihood ratio test in \cite{BaiJ09} and the modified Nagao's test in \cite{LedoitW02} for testing \eqref{test:identity}.
-Along this line, \cite{WangY13} propose two tests by correcting the likelihood ratio test and John's test for \eqref{test:sphericity}. \end{itemize}
+In the high-dimensional setting, because the sample covariance matrix is inconsistent, conventional tests may not apply.
+For the identity and sphericity tests, new methods have been developed, first under the multivariate normal distribution, then for more generally distributed data: \begin{itemize} \item Multivariate normally distributed data.
+When $p/n\rightarrow y\in(0, \infty)$, \cite{LedoitW02} show that John's test of sphericity is still consistent and propose a modified Nagao's identity test. \cite{Srivastava05} introduces a new test of sphericity under a more general condition that $n=O(p^{\delta})$ for some $\delta\in(0, 1]$. \cite{Birke05} show that the asymptotic null distributions of John's and the modified Nagao's test statistics in \cite{LedoitW02} are still valid when $p/n\rightarrow\infty$.
+Relaxing the normality assumption but still assuming the kurtosis equals $3$, \cite{BaiJ09} develop a corrected likelihood ratio test of identity when $p/n\rightarrow y\in(0, 1)$. {For testing sphericity, \cite{JiangYAos13} derive the asymptotic distribution of the likelihood ratio test statistic under the multivariate normal distribution with $p/n\rightarrow y\in(0, 1]$}. \item More generally distributed data. \cite{ChenZ10} generalize the results in \cite{LedoitW02} without assuming normality nor an explicit relationship between $p$ and $n$.
+By relaxing the kurtosis assumption, \cite{WCY13} extend the corrected likelihood ratio test in \cite{BaiJ09} and the modified Nagao's test in \cite{LedoitW02}.
+Along this line, \cite{WangY13} propose two tests by correcting the likelihood ratio test and John's test. \end{itemize}

-\subsection{The Elliptical Distribution and Its Applications}
+\subsection{The elliptical distribution and its applications}

 The elliptically distributed data can be expressed as